Frequently Asked Questions

 The 5th book, The Bride Wore Size 12, is in stores now.
 I haven’t ruled out writing more books in the series.

-As a special treat for Suze Simon fans, a special Mediator e-novella, Proposal, is also available.
-Proposal is book 6 1/2 in the series.
-No new books in the series are planned at this time, but you never know!
+Apart from REMEMBRANCE, the 7th book in the series, is in stores now, and the Mediator e-novella, Proposal (book 6 1/2 in the series), no new books in this series are planned at this time, but you never know!

+As of August 2025, this series is currently under option with a major film and television studio, where some very talented writers have spun the first book into an 8-episode streaming series.
+Will it get greenlit?
+Only time will time.
 The Mediator series has been optioned for television and film almost continuously since it was first published in the year 2000 by many extremely talented, caring, and successful producers.
-But because this series contains such a delicate mix of romance, horror, humor, and mystery, (and is also beloved by fans worldwide), it’s been difficult to find the perfect studio (not that studios haven’t asked)!
-Until we do, I’m hanging onto the screen rights.
-Thanks so much for caring as much as I do!
+But because this series contains such a delicate mix of romance, horror, humor, and mystery, AND is for teens, it’s been difficult to find the right fit for it.
+I do not want to have to watch a cringey version of this series, and I know you don’t either.
+Thank you for your patience.

 The 5th book in the 1-800-Where-R-You series, MISSING YOU, is the final book in that series for now.